BIATeam/BIADocs/docs/10-Introduction/30-TryIt/45-CreateYourFirstRelation.md

 # Create your first Relation
 We will create a relation between CRUD 'Plane' and option 'PlaneType' (previously created).

+## Create the Entity
-1. Open with Visual Studio 2022 the solution '...\MyFirstProject\DotNet\MyFirstProject.sln'.
+* Open with Visual Studio 2022 the solution '...\MyFirstProject\DotNet\MyFirstProject.sln'.

-2. Open the entity 'Plane':
+* Open the entity 'Plane':
 * In '...\MyFirstProject\DotNet\MyCompany.MyFirstProject.Domain\Plane\Entities' open class 'Plane.cs' and add 'PlaneType' declaration:

 ```csharp